aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-soco-resource-psd-files/_index.md

 }
 ```

+## How to Change Solid Color in a Fill Layer
+The code above demonstrates the core of **changing solid color** for a fill layer.
+By swapping the `Color.getRed()` call with any `Color.fromArgb(r, g, b)` you can set any solid color you need.
+This approach works for any PSD that uses a SoCo resource, making it ideal for **modify fill layer** scenarios.

+## Batch Edit PSD Files
+To **batch edit PSD** files, simply wrap the entire step‑by‑step block inside a loop that iterates over a collection of file paths.
+The same `setColor` operation will be applied to each document, giving you a fast way to update many designs at once.

 ## Common Issues & Tips
 - **Null resources:** Always check that `fillLayer.getResources()` is not null before iterating.
 - **Unsupported color formats:** `Color.getRed()` works for standard RGB; use `Color.fromArgb()` for custom values.
 - **Performance:** For large PSDs, consider processing layers in a separate thread to keep UI responsive.

-## Conclusion
-You now know **how to edit SoCo** resources and **change PSD layer color** using Aspose.PSD for Java.
-This technique streamlines bulk image updates and integrates smoothly into Java‑based pipelines.
-Feel free to experiment with other layer resources—Aspose.PSD gives you full control over Photoshop files without ever opening the GUI.
+- **Edit solid color layer:** If a layer does not contain a SoCo resource, you may need to add one manually—Aspose.PSD provides APIs for creating new resources.

 ## Frequently Asked Questions